Healthcare Business Intelligence: What Data’s Right for Your Team?

 Know Your Market Share

 Next, use state or CMS data to understand your position in the market today, as compared to previous quarters.
-Notice if there are any trends that can help you understand which providers, payers and/or markets to prioritize for growth.
+Notice if there are any trends that can help you understand which providers, payers, and/or markets to prioritize for growth.

 Key Questions to Ask: